Andrew-Eathan/discord-server-backup-tool/README.md

 - saves all relevant role information, including which members have which roles and role icons (if set)
 - saves all relevant server emoji information, including the emojis themselves
 - saves a list of the settings and properties of each channel in the guild, like position, name, and others
-- saves a list of guild members and all of their properties, also including their avatars and banners
+- saves a list of guild members and all of their properties, also including their avatars and banners. the tool also saves a list of users that are no longer in the server, as long as they've sent a message at some point
 - progressively saves every message each channel in the guild that you choose to backup, including the message embeds (optional) and the message attachment details (not the attachments themselves)
 - supports saving messages from the threads of a channel
 - also supports resuming the backup if anything happens, like a fatal script error or internet loss :)